FyodorAmanov1/EnergetiQ/README.md

 ## Quantum solution

 Currently, we use a variational approach (VQE + QEOM algorithms) to analyze the properties of a material under heat.
 Through our quantum algorithm, we extract the energy spectrum of a molecule, which we can then use to compute properties of the material that characterize its response to heat.
 With phase estimation, we can likewise compute the energy spectrum with a higher accuracy and larger molecules.
 Currently, Microsoft's resource estimation estimates around 500k qubits needed for a fully fault-tolerant implementation of our phase estimation solution.
 Using this tool, we can optimize our approach before even having access to such systems.

 ## Battery Placement Optimization using Machine Learning

-### Overview
-To ensure efficient and impactful placement of our batteries, we leveraged Weighted K-Means Clustering, a machine learning technique that intelligently groups locations based on real-world data.

-### Methodology

-#### Efficiency Score:
-We designed a custom efficiency metric that *rewards* high population density and *penalizes* high temperatures.

-#### Weighted Clustering:
-By applying the efficiency score as a weight, the K-Means algorithm prioritizes areas where batteries can serve the most people while maintaining optimal performance.

-### Outcome:
-This approach allows us to strategically position batteries across the region, maximizing accessibility, minimizing energy loss, and enhancing community impact.
+We optimized battery placement using Weighted K-Means Clustering, a machine learning technique that intelligently groups locations based on a custom efficiency score.
+This score combines population density and temperature data, rewarding areas with more people and cooler climates.
+By applying these scores as weights during clustering, the algorithm prioritizes regions where batteries can deliver the highest impact and long-term efficiency.
+This strategy ensures cost-effective deployment, greater energy accessibility, and supports a smarter, greener, and more resilient city infrastructure.

 ## Roadmap into the future